 12 December 2019 by Ulrike Sollbach

-JUVE Patent’s latest rankings for patent filing and litigation in the UK were published in December 2019.
+JUVE Patent has now published its first rankings on the fourth main European market, namely the Netherlands.
+Our first rankings for the French market were published in April 2020 and for the UK in December 2019.
 They provide in-depth analysis of law firms and their European strategies.
 Each year, JUVE Patent also lists the leading litigators and patent attorneys and takes a closer look at the most significant developments in the national patent markets.

 Various criteria play an important role when analysing the market position of a law firm or its office.
 The relevance of individual aspects changes with the needs of the client.
 For example, the ability to provide efficient and competent advice on cross-border issues is becoming increasingly crucial, while the individual specialisations of lawyers must be coordinated through effective management.
 The presence of lawyers and patent attorneys in litigious disputes is of great importance, as is strategic portfolio management by patent attorneys.